phcompeau/biological_modeling_course/_pages/coronavirus/structure_intro.md

 ## What makes protein structure prediction so difficult?

 Unfortunately, predicting protein structure from amino acid sequence is a very challenging problem.
-One reason why is that the number of potential protein shapes is enormous, and small perturbations in the primary structure of a protein can drastically change the protein's shape and even render it useless.
-This fact might give us hope, that if we look at experimentally verified structures of proteins with known amino acid sequences, then we could reverse engineer the sequence from the structure and start determining how the magic folding algorithm works.
-But the inverse problem of inferring sequence from structure is very difficult as well because different amino acids can have similar chemical properties, and so some mutations will hardly change the shape of the protein at all.
-Furthermore, two very different amino acid sequences can fold into proteins with similar shapes and identical function.
+On the one hand, small perturbations in the primary structure of a protein can drastically change the protein's shape and even render it useless.
+On the other, different amino acids can have similar chemical properties, and so some mutations will hardly change the shape of the protein at all.
+As a result, two very different amino acid sequences can fold into proteins with similar shapes and comparable function.

 For example, the following figure compares both the sequences and structures of hemoglobin subunit alpha from humans (*Homo sapiens*; PDB: [1si4](https://www.rcsb.org/structure/1SI4) shortfin mako sharks (*Isurus oxyrinchus* ; PDB: [3mkb](https://www.rcsb.org/structure/3mkb) and emus (*Dromaius novaehollandia*; PDB: [3wtg](https://www.rcsb.org/structure/3wtg).
 Hemoglobin is the oxygen-transport protein in the blood, consisting of two alpha "subunit" proteins and two beta subunit proteins that combine into a protein complex; because hemoglobin is well-studied, we will use it as an example throughout this module.
 The subunit alpha proteins across the three species are markedly different in terms of primary structure, and yet their 3-D structures are essentially identical.